tianshu-z/tianshu-z.github.io/index.md

 <p>Currently, I work for the <a href="https://ccam.yale.edu"> Center for Collaborative Arts and Media (CCAM)</a> at Yale University.
 The <a href = "https://www.ieee-gem.space/">2019 IEEE Games Entertainment & Media Conference</a> will be hosted here at Yale CCAM this summer from June 19th - 22nd.
 You will see me here.</p>

-<p>Vicon MoCap Suit Instruction: gentle wash, cold water, and air dry. <i>(There's literally no documentation for this.
+<p><u>Vicon MoCap Suit Instruction: gentle wash, cold water, and air dry.</u> <i>(There's literally no documentation for this.
 So I called the Vicon LA office.
 The technical support answered comically "that's REALLY a good question, let me confirm with others."
 Seriously, nobody cares about how to clean sweaty gross velcro suits?)</i></p>